 AYAN MANDAL, PHD

 Hey!
 I’m Alfredo (like the sauce), I am from Dorado Puerto Rico and currently an undergraduate student at Haverford College studying math.
 I have been at BGD since August 2021 and have been able to work on a lot of awesome projects.
 I am interested in leveraging data to find biological insights, especially in the context of neuroimaging and statistics.
 I am currently working on my thesis.
-Outside of the lab I’m an EMT, I love surfing, reading Borges, raising australian shepherds and Generative Additive Models.
+Outside of the lab I’m an EMT, I love surfing, reading Borges, raising australian shepherds and Generalized Additive Models.